robboyett/project-brain-template/README.md

 | Design rationale | `05_design/` |
 | Weekly updates | `06_delivery/updates/` |

-You don't need to memorize this — Cursor handles the filing.
+You don't need to memorise this — Cursor handles the filing.

 ---